vladgitx/open-godfather/README.md

 npx github:vladgitx/og-cli
 ```

 That's it!
 You can now edit `src/index.ts` and start the server with `npm run start`.

-Get more information about the Open Godfather CLI [here](https://github.com/vladgitx/og-cli).
+You can find more about the Open Godfather CLI [here](https://github.com/vladgitx/og-cli).

+### You know what you're doing?

+If you don't want to use the CLI, you can just run `npm install github:vladgitx/open-godfather` in your existing project and do the rest by yourself.

 ## Usage example